Rural housing

-Provision of housing in rural areas is considered inadequate in the United Kingdom and the United States.
-Programs funded by government are providing some rural housing in the United States and India.
+Provision of housing in rural areas is considered a social crisis in the United States.
+The rural housing crisis may seem insignificant at first glance, but upon deeper digging, one will find that the issue is actually affecting millions living in rural areas.
+The rural housing crisis, or insecurity, manifests in multiple ways, including increased costs, the rural income not keeping up with the increased costs, substandard housing, overcrowding, and environmental crises, all of which affect rural populations tremendously.

 Rural housing in the United Kingdom

 The lack of affordable housing is one of the most critical issues facing rural communities in the UK.
 This results in people have to move away to find affordable housing, which means that families are separated by distance and are less able to support each other by providing childcare or to do shopping for elderly relatives.
 Moreover, local services such as schools and shops become increasingly difficult to maintain due to lack of demand, while rural enterprises cannot recruit sufficient workers who live locally.
 An integrated approach is needed to sustain rural communities.